-During the same period, Zaretsky had been working on paintings in an Avant-Garde style.
-Reality was peeling off, and the so-called peasant cycle alternated with the urban one.
+During the same period, the artist had been working on paintings in an avant-garde style.
+The reality was peeling off, and the so-called peasant cycle alternated with the urban one.

-1970 was a tragic year for Zaretsky.
+1970 was a tragic year for the artist.
 He lost both his father and wife on the same day.
-A full investigation was never done and the case was labeled as domestic violence.
+A full investigation was never conducted and the case was labeled as domestic violence.
 Allegedly, Zaretsky’s father first killed his daughter-in-law and then died by suicide by throwing himself under a train.
-However, there were many inconsistencies in the case to indicate that it had been fabricated.
+However, there were many inconsistencies in the case that indicate that it might have been fabricated.
 Horska’s family and her entourage were certain that the murders were perpetrated by the KGB.

 After these tragic events, depression dragged on.
-There were fewer social contacts and much more work in Zaretsky’s life.
+There were fewer social contacts and much more work in the artist’s life.
 It would seem that in such tough periods of life when all the senses are mixed up in a whirlpool of emotion, the canvases should have gloomier subjects and colors.
 Perhaps, but not in the case of Zaretsky.
-His Secession-style paintings, for which he was nicknamed the Ukrainian Klimt and made him famous, were created in the 1970s-1980s.
+His Secession-style paintings, for which he was nicknamed the Ukrainian Klimt, were created in the 1970s-1980s and made him famous.

 Of course, the use of vivid colors does not mean that there was no more anger, pain, grief, anxiety, or indignation.
 In particular, he repeatedly portrayed his wife – in an allegorical way or not.

 For the artist, reality and the hopes that didn’t come true flaked away.
-For some time, Zaretsky’s life continued in his own art, where hope was still alive and anything was possible.
+For some time, his life continued in his own art, where hope was still alive and anything was possible.